9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 expensive to evaluate, and take it out of the `MVar` in a thread that otherwise looks like it *ought* to be cheap, that thread could suddenly become computationally expensive if it has to evaluate the thunk.
-This makes the advice we gave in [the section called \"MVar and Chan are non-strict\"](24-concurrent-and-multicore-programming.org::*MVar and Chan are non-strict)
+This makes the advice we gave in [the section called "MVar and Chan are non-strict"](24-concurrent-and-multicore-programming.org::*MVar and Chan are non-strict)

 ### Is there any hope?